 Jackie loved the first book in this series, so I knew I would probably want to dive into the Christmas tale.
 It’s all about Colton, a country star and total sweetheart, who is head-over-heels for Gretchen, a grumpy immigration attorney.

-It was steamy and swoony and I loved every minute of this Christmas story!
+It was steamy and swoony and I loved every minute of this Christmas story that fulfills the grumpy sunshine trope with Christmas joy!!

 When Charlie Goodwin gets a concussion, and cannot smell or taste, she doesnt know what to do.
 Her job as a chef and the promotion she has been working toward is on the line.